jmbilbao25/mc-taxi-calculator/README.md

 #  MC Taxi Calculator

-A modern taxi fare calculator built with Next.js, Express.js, and PostgreSQL.
+A motor taxi fare calculator built with Next.js, Express.js, and PostgreSQL.
 Features real-time calculations, admin panel, and comprehensive monitoring.

 ##  **My Learning Journey**

-This project represents my journey into **DevOps and Cloud Engineering**.
-As someone passionate about becoming a DevOps or Cloud Engineer, I created this simple taxi calculator to get hands-on experience with the technologies that are essential in modern cloud infrastructure.
+This project represents my learning expirience in engineering a small prototype project for a frontend and backend API using RESTful.
+This is not the **Best** way to configure, engineer, or design a system as this was just a prototype for my learning path.
+I'm planning to use kubernetes (k8) but maybe when i have some time.
+I was inspired to do this small project because of my current work, I was exposed to diffirent tech used in actual production hence it drives me to learn more of this as this is really interesting as heck.
+I am fammiliar with websocket like websocket.io but planned not to integrate it as it will take a huge amount of time sorry.

 ### **Why This Project?**